 Nearly one-fourth of America’s children live in mother-only families.
 Locally, 39 percent of Hamilton County families are headed by a single mother.

-Of the children living with their mothers, 35 percent never see their father and 24 percent see their fathers less than once a month.
+Of the children living with their mothers, 35 percent never see their father.
+And, 24 percent see their fathers less than once a month.

 No matter how great a mother is, she cannot replace what a father provides to a child.
-Irrefutable research shows that mothers typically are nurturing, soft, gentle, comforting, protective and emotional.
-Fathers tend to be challenging, prodding, loud, playful, encourage risk taking, and physical.
-Children need a balance of protection and reasonable risk taking.
-If a positive male role model is not present in the life of a child there is a void in this area.
-Children who live in this environment are more likely to be involved in criminal activity, premarital sexual activity, do poorer in school and participate in unhealthy activities.
+Irrefutable research shows that mothers are typically nurturing, soft, gentle, comforting, protective and emotional.
+Fathers tend to encourage risk-taking and to be challenging, prodding, loud, playful and physical.
+Children need a balance of protection and reasonable risk-taking.
+If a positive male role model isn't around, there is a void in this child's life.
+Children without positive male role models are more likely to be involved in criminal activity, premarital sexual activity, do poorer in school and participate in unhealthy activities.

 How can you make a positive difference for these children?

-- If you are a faith-based institution you can provide programs that bring fathers together with their children and also encourage male role models to be involved with children in their sphere of influence.
+- Faith-based institutions and programs can bring fathers together with their children.
+Additionally, they can encourage male role models to engage children in their sphere of influence.

-- If you are a leader in your business encourage your employees to be involved in community efforts such as mentoring, Boy Scouts, Girl Scouts, Big Brothers-Big Sisters, youth groups, Boys Club or Girl’s Inc.
+- Business leaders can encourage employee involvement in community efforts with children.
+For example, you can promote mentoring with organizations like Boy Scouts, Girl Scouts, Big Brothers-Big Sisters, youth groups, Boys Club or Girls, Inc.